json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 {"http_code": 400, "description": "Could not parse JSON: The \"BirthDate\": error at node '/0/BirthDate': '01-01-2000' is not a 'date-time'"}
 ```

-The validator used the `format` property of the `BirthDate` to check that the value was formatted as an IS0 8601 datetime string, and detected an error.
+The validator used the `format` property of the `BirthDate` to check that the value was formatted as an ISO 8601 datetime string, and detected an error.

 #### SQL Pass-Thru